SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver10.md

 D.F. <font color=grey>*(Panting)*</font> What the devil is going on?

-Gatekeeper: Fine old hullabaloo, sir.
+R.bum: Fine old hullabaloo, sir.
 The hunt's up.
 Mark you, he's given them a run for their money.

 D.F.
 Don't talk in riddles, man.
 Make yourself clear.

-Gatekeeper: Henry Adams, sir, and the cheque!
+R.bum: Henry Adams, sir, and the cheque!

 N.: A sophisticated englishman as he is, Duke of Frognal had really not expected things to go this far.
 He realized that his vindictive acts may soon end up in chaos.
 He mumbled about Renie's errant behavior, and went straight into the corridor.